elamje/awesome-generalist/README.md

 # awesome-generalist
-A repo of the best short courses, books, and lecture series to be a better generalist
+A repo of the best short courses, books, blogs, and lecture series to be a better generalist

 # Distributed Systems
 - https://github.com/aphyr/distsys-class